Mandatory Mediation in Gauteng: What does the mediation directive mean in practice?

 You want to reduce cost exposure from refusing reasonable mediation overtures.

-No-cost scoping call (15 min): Outline of issues, timelines, and forum.
+No-Cost Scoping Call (15 min): We will outline the issues, timelines, and forum.

-Scheduling: We coordinate diaries and venue/virtual setup; typical matters can be readied inside two weeks, subject to parties’ availability.
+Scheduling: We coordinate diaries and venue or virtual setup.
+Typical matters can be readied within two weeks, subject to parties’ availability.

 FAQs

-Yes - Courts may enquire into mediation and adjourn to enable it.
+Yes, courts may inquire into mediation and adjourn to enable it.

 Book a 15-minute scoping call to discuss your mediation requirement.